 Table Of Contents

-Montana EV Tax Credits, Rebates and Incentives
+Montana EV Rebates and Incentives

 In this guide, we explore Montana’s EV tax credits, rebates, and incentives, highlighting how these initiatives can help residents make the switch to electrified transportation.

-Montana EV Tax Credit
+Montana EV Rebates

-Montana EV Charger Rebates
+Montana EV Charger Rebates and Tax Credits

 Charging your EV at home is both affordable and convenient.
 To achieve the best charging speed with your residential electrical infrastructure, it is essential to install a Level 2 EV charger with the help of a qualified EV charger installation professional.

-There are no Montana utilities offering rebates on EV car chargers at the moment.
+There are no Montana utilities offering rebates on EV chargers at the moment.
 Contacting your local utility to express your interest in EV adoption could help.

 EV Charging Rates in Montana

-Compared to the other Mountain states, Montana has some low energy rates, with residents paying an average of $0.11 per kWh
+Compared to the other Mountain states, Montana has some low energy rates, with residents paying an average of $0.11 per kWh.

 To further help EV owners reduce charging costs by encouraging off-peak charging, utilities in Arkansas offer time-of-use (TOU) electricity rates designed to lower the cost of charging EVs.